-- Recognition of revenue and allocation of transaction price note 2c - Non-recognition of carry-forward tax losses note 4b - Estimation of employee benefit obligations note 6c - Estimation of share-based payments note 16 - Application of the going concern assumption note 21a
+- Recognition of revenue and allocation of transaction price note 2c - Non-recognition of carry-forward tax losses note 4b - Estimation of employee benefit obligations note 6c - Estimation of share-based payments note 16 - Intangible assets note 21r

 Estimates and judgements are continually evaluated.
 They are based on historical experience and other factors, including expectations of future events that may have a financial impact on the entity and that are believed to be reasonable under the circumstances.